Arkansas Hourly Paycheck Calculator

 Can pretax benefits increase my take-home?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
+Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter allowances, and qualifying insurance premiums—reduce taxable wages and may lower federal and state income tax, and when eligible, FICA liability.

 How are tips treated in Arkansas paycheck calculations?